Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Related Work

 \section{Related Work}

-Beyond the seminal works regarding conformal inference \cite{Gammerman1998,Papadopoulos2002,vovk2005,Lei2012}, the term \textit{conformal anomaly detection} was first introduced in \cite{laxhammar2010}.\\ In \cite{laxhammar2010,laxhammar2014} CAD was initially applied for detecting anomalous trajectories in maritime surveillance applications.
-The works formalized and discussed the principles of conformal prediction applied to an anomaly detection task.
-As part of \cite{laxhammar2014}, \textit{conformal anomaly detection}\footnote{In \cite{laxhammar2014} the term \textit{conformal anomaly detection} refers to \textit{transductive conformal prediction} \cite{Vovk2013_transductive}, otherwise known as \textit{full-conformal prediction} (compare Figure \ref{fig:taxonomy}).
-Full conformity is an important theoretical concept in conformal inference and the most statistically efficient approach.
-It does not require a dedicated calibration set but the fitting of models during inference, deeming it impractical for most real-world applications.} and \textit{inductive conformal anomaly detection} were defined.\\ The work of \cite{Bates2023} further advanced the field of CAD by demonstrating that conformal \textit{p}-values are \textit{positive regression dependent on a subset} (PRDS) \cite{Benjamini2001} and do not break FDR control via the \textit{Benjamini-Hochberg} procedure.
-The respective work also proposed to explore potentially more powerful variations, beyond the \textit{inductive} approach.
+Beyond the seminal works regarding conformal inference and conformal prediction \cite{Gammerman1998,Papadopoulos2002,vovk2005,Lei2012}, the term \textit{Conformal Anomaly Detection} was first introduced in \cite{laxhammar2010}.\\ In \cite{laxhammar2010,laxhammar2014}, CAD was initially applied for detecting anomalous trajectories in maritime surveillance applications.
+The work formalized and discussed the principles of conformal prediction applied to an unsupervised anomaly detection task.

+The work of \cite{Bates2023} further advanced the field of CAD by demonstrating that conformal $p$-values are Positive Regression Dependency on a Subset (PRDS) \cite{Benjamini2001} and do not break FDR control via the Benjamini--Hochberg procedure.
+The respective work also proposed exploring potentially more powerful variations beyond the inductive approach.